How Southwest Airlines® Uses CliftonStrengths®

 First, the organization is strengths-based.
 After employees discover their dominant CliftonStrengths themes, everything that follows is a combination of learning and living their strengths.
-The Southwest® core values - Warrior Spirit, Servant's Heart and Fun-LUVing Attitude - naturally align with Gallup's research and learning, creating the perfect opportunity to develop the strengths of Southwest employees in the culture to which they are already accustomed.
+The Southwest® core values -- Warrior Spirit, Servant's Heart and Fun-LUVing Attitude -- naturally align with Gallup's research and learning, creating the perfect opportunity to develop the strengths of Southwest employees in the culture to which they are already accustomed.

 Second, Southwest is engagement-focused.
-Some Southwest leaders have started conducting individual strengths conversations to improve the overall engagement of their team members.
+Some Southwest leaders have started conducting individual strengths conversations to enhance the overall engagement of their team members.
 Soon, Southwest plans to implement these coaching and engagement-focused conversations from the top down.
 Gallup research has found that teams that have ongoing, high-quality coaching conversations achieve higher engagement, leading to better performance and business outcomes.

 Finally, Southwest is performance-oriented, which is a result of its long-term focus on building leader capability at all levels of the organization.
-Southwest has truly adopted Gallup's view that the best leaders act like coaches - not bosses - every day.
+Southwest has truly adopted Gallup's view that the best leaders act like coaches -- not bosses -- every day.
 At Southwest, Gallup-Certified Strengths Coaches support the efforts of their leaders and serve as their personal strengths guides as they work to engage and coach the strengths of their teams.

 Through the implementation of CliftonStrengths, Southwest has had the opportunity to rise to the next level in terms of creating an amazing workplace culture.
 With nearly 60,000 employees and around 11 million customers served each month, putting people first is not simply a business mantra for Southwest, but rather a way of life to which the organization is genuinely and wholeheartedly committed.